BuildCircle/londonapi-code-of-conduct/readme.md

 ## License

-This Code of Conduct was forked from the [Pycon US policy](https://github.com/python/pycon-code-of-conduct), which was originally forked from the [Geek Feminism wiki, created by the Ada Initiate and other volunteers.](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy) which is under a [Creative Commons Zero](http://creativecommons.org/licenses/by/3.0/) license.
+This Code of Conduct was forked from [Phalt](https://github.com/phalt/londonapi-code-of-conduct), which was originally fork from [Pycon US policy](https://github.com/python/pycon-code-of-conduct) and previously forked from the [Geek Feminism wiki, created by the Ada Initiate and other volunteers.](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy) which is under a [Creative Commons Zero](http://creativecommons.org/licenses/by/3.0/) license.